iolalla/jcrontab/README.md

 Take a look at org.jcrontab.web or war/Jcrontab.war (See org.jcrontab.web.loadCrontabServlet.java).
 This have been tested in: Tomcat , resin, Jboss and Jetty.
-If you test it somewhere else please send and email, with the server and the changes you had to do to get this working
+If you test it somewhere else please send and email, with the server and the changes you had to do to get this working.

-.